milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 We may access or preserve your information for an extended amount of time.
 Learn more.
 How will you know the policy has changed?
 We'll notify you before we make material changes to this Policy.
 You’ll have the opportunity to review the revised Policy before you choose to continue using our Products.
-Privacy notice for California residents
+Privacy notice for United States residents
-If you are a California resident, you can learn more about your consumer privacy rights by reviewing the California Privacy Notice.
+You can learn more about the consumer privacy rights that may be available to you by reviewing the United States Regional Privacy Notice.
 How to contact Meta with questions
 You can learn more about how privacy works on Facebook and on Instagram and in the Facebook Help Center.
 If you have questions about this Policy or have questions, complaints or requests regarding your information, you can contact us as described below.
 You can contact us online or by mail at: